Samanyu-Singh/nvidiaagentai/README.md

 ## 🙏 Acknowledgments

-- Built with NVIDIA's AgentIQ Toolkit
+- Built with NVIDIA's AI Endpoints
 - Inspired by consumer protection needs
 - Designed for hackathon demonstration